9 Insanely Awesome Sewing Ideas: How to Sew a Pillow, DIY Home Decor, and More

 If the pads are a bit tired, it's easy enough to revive them.
 Sometimes a wash in the washing machine is enough.
 If you use a tumble dryer, that often fluffs them up some more.
 If you don’t have a tumble dryer, or if the cushion pad is still flat, you can open up the pad and pull the filling apart with your hands.

-If you love this pattern, be sure to visit Anna's blog, Tea and a Sewing Machine, for more beautiful tutorials, resources, and patterns for sewing.
+Plus, if you love this pattern, be sure to visit Anna's blog, Tea and a Sewing Machine, for more beautiful tutorials, resources, and patterns for sewing.

 Are you unwilling to spend a ton of money on decorative items?
 With this list, you can make these free pillow designs to complement any theme.
 You can learn how to make throw pillows and adorable decorative pillows in no time!
 Check out our collection here: 60+ Decorative Pillow Patterns